kubeflow/examples/mnist/README.md

 kubectl logs mnist-train-local-chief-0
 ```

 #### Using GCS

 In this section we describe how to save the model to Google Cloud Storage (GCS).

-Storing the model in GCS has the advantages
+Storing the model in GCS has the advantages:

 * The model is readily available after the job finishes
 * We can run distributed training

   * Distributed training requires a storage system accessible to all the machines

-Lets start by creating an environment to store parameters particular to writing the model to GCS
-and running distributed.
+Enter `training/GCS` directory.

 ```
-KSENV=distributed
-cd ks_app
+cd training/GCS
-ks env add ${KSENV}
 ```

 Set an environment variable that points to your GCP project Id